masazelic/Fine-tuning-MSA-Transformer/README.md

 For performing regression analysis, go over `Regression.ipynb` in `regression` folder.
 Cell that requires user input of specific paths/parameters is clearly noted.

-3. Training Fully-connected network with MSA Transformer's column attentions
+3. Training Fully-connected network with MSA Transformer's column attentions as embeddings

 Code supporting this approach can be found in `fc_network` folder.